-- May 2014 Exam Schedule and Results (see Documents page)
+- May 2017 Exam Schedule and Prior Year Results (see Documents page)

 - Links to official IBO sites (see Links page)

 > OVERVIEW OF THE EWHS IB PROGRAM

 The IB Diploma Program is designed as an academically challenging and balanced program of education that prepares students for success at university and life beyond.
 The IBO program provides a package of education that balances subject breadth and depth while encouraging international-mindedness, starting with a foundation in a student's own language and culture.
-The IBO program has gained a reputation for its rigorous external assessment with published global standards, making this a qualification welcomed by universities worldwide.
+The IBO program has gained a reputation for the rigor of its program - and its high international standards - making this a qualification welcomed by universities worldwide.

 IB Courses Offered at EWHS

-- English A1: IB Literature // IB Language & Literature
+- English A1: IB Language & Literature (HL)

 - Math Studies (SL), Mathematics (SL) and Mathematics (HL)

 - Chinese (Mandarin), French, and Spanish (SL, HL, and ab initio options)

-- History of the Americas and Cold War (HL)
+- History of the Americas and Cold War (HL); IB Global Politics (SL)

 - Art History (SL)